SEIR-7-06/mern-album-app/README.md

   - send JSON for all Albums in your index route
   - send JSON for one Album by its id in your show route
   - create a new Album for your create route
-1. Remember to add cors to your API with the cors middleware.
-This will allow us to hit the API from the React app.
+1. Remember to add cors to your API with the [cors middleware](https://www.npmjs.com/package/cors).This will allow us to hit the API from the React app.
-1. Test out your API, either in the browser or with Postman
+1. Test out your API, either in the browser or with [Postman](https://www.postman.com/downloads/)

 ---